-Daniel E. Noble, born on October 4, 1901, in Naugatuck, Connecticut, received his B.S. degree in engineering from Connecticut State College (now University of Connecticut).
+Daniel E. Noble (IRE Associate, 1925; Senior Member; and Fellow, 1947), born on 4 October 1901, in Naugatuck, Connecticut, received his B.S. degree in engineering from Connecticut State College (now University of Connecticut) in 1929.
 He studied at Harvard University summer school and attended Massachusetts Institute of Technology as a graduate student.

 On the heels of this success, the Connecticut State Police came to him for engineering assistance.
 Dr. Noble originated the systems planning for the State Police radio system and personally supervised every phase of site selection, testing and design detail.
 Completed in 1940, this was the first two-way state police system to be placed in operation and the first practical two-way FM radio telephone mobile system in the world.